Bio

 We began our journey with a mission: to revitalize european culture with the depth and mythology of an older world, combined with a modern sound, and a female voice that went deep into the soul.

-Our first EP was packed with dark flavor: folklore, alienation, the surveillance state, a complex break-up, and trauma.
+Our debut EP was packed with dark flavor: folklore, alienation, the surveillance state, a complex break-up, and childhood trauma.
 The EP was widely regarded as “groundbreaking” and Lilou’s chilling vocals were described as “mesmerizing” by Meadow Music, and Emerging Indie Bands wrote that the music “is able to traverse the intense introspection leaving the audience not feeling isolated rather sensing a coexistence with the isolated silos around.”

 Even though we settled for a “radio-friendly sound,” and told the studio guy to make it as mainstream as possible, several critics refused to review it, with the only motivation being that the emotional impact went far outside of their comfort zone.
 We called the style “helter shelter,” to wrap up the versatile vocals and the storytelling that often confused listeners who looked for conformity.